elcabong/ControlCenter/README.md

 Access any web based software to control your home and media needs.

 Required:
-  Any web server with php 5+ with curl, and enable "short_open_tag=On" for php  (apache instruction below)
+  Any web server with php 5+ with curl, and enable "short_open_tag=On" for php  (linux apache instruction below)

+  For the android app to connect, you need to set your webserver IP to one of the following IPs:  (contact me to add more ips)
+		192.168.0.250
+		192.168.1.250

+Please direct any comments to this thread:    http://forum.xbmc.org/showthread.php?tid=176684

 0.  install prerequisites: